 After 14 rounds of intelligence, fun, frustration, the occasional flash of genius and almost 500 devilishly difficult questions we have come to the Grand Final of the Sport for Business Super Quiz for 2020.

-It will take place at 12 Noon today, Wednesday, July 15th between the teams of Teneo and 2 Into 3.
+It will take place at 12 Noon on Wednesday, July 15th between the teams of Teneo and 2 Into 3.

 Both have battled hard to get this far with wins over Leopardstown Racecourse, Wilson Hartnell, Paralympics Ireland, the GAA, RTÉ Sport and Pundit Arena.

 Others to have taken part include teams from Off The Ball, Titan Experience, Core Sponsorship, Cara, Dublin City Council, AIG, Legacy Communications and GAA Handball.